openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

         # Network mode: quantum(true) or nova-network(false)
         $quantum                = true

         # API service location
         $quantum_host           = $internal_virtual_ip

         # Keystone and DB user password
         $quantum_user_password  = 'quantum_pass'
         $quantum_db_password    = 'quantum_pass'

         # DB user name
         $quantum_db_user        = 'quantum'

         # Type of network to allocate for tenant networks.
         # You MUST either change this to 'vlan' or change this to 'gre'
         # in order for tenant networks to provide connectivity between hosts
         # Sometimes it can be handy to use GRE tunnel mode since you don't have to configure your physical switches for VLANs
         $tenant_network_type    = 'gre'

+        # For VLAN networks, the VLAN VID on the physical network that realizes the virtual network.
+        # Valid VLAN VIDs are 1 through 4094.
+        # For GRE networks, the tunnel ID.
+        # Valid tunnel IDs are any 32 bit unsigned integer.
+        $segment_range          = '1500:1999'

 Enabling Cinder